Wallingford Riegger: Life

 Riegger was born in 1885 to Constantine Riegger and Ida Riegger (née Wallingford).
 After his father's lumber mill burned down in 1888, his family moved to Indianapolis, and later to Louisville, finally settling in New York in 1900.
 A gifted cellist, he was a member of the first graduating class of the Institute of Musical Art, later known as the Juilliard School, in 1907, after studying under Percy Goetschius.
 He continued his studies at the Hochschule für Musik in Berlin for three years.
 After returning in 1910, he married Rose Schramm in 1911, with whom he later had three daughters.
 He returned to Germany and served in various conducting positions until the United States entered World War I in 1917, after which he moved back to America.

-From 1918 to 1922, he taught music theory and violoncello at Drake University.
+From 1918 to 1922, he taught music theory and violoncello at Drake University in Des Moines, Iowa.
+On August 15, 1922, Riegger was arrested on charges of being the highly-publicized "nude maniac" that had made appearances around the city for several months, sometimes approaching young women and in one instance performing a dance in clogs in the University Place district.
+The following day, Drake University's president said "while Riegger will undoubtedly sever his connections with the institution there has been no action by the board of trustees in the case".
+Meanwhile, Riegger called newspaper accounts of his arrest "grossly false and fantastic" and denied the "nude maniac" label, calling the situation a "regrettable accident".
+Riegger's trial was delayed due to his stay in a sanitarium for several weeks.
+Many years later, a British scholar traveled to Des Moines to investigate, and found no record of a conviction and suggested Riegger left town in September.

 During the greater part of the time from 1930 to 1956, he continued to compose and publish while he taught at various colleges in New York State, notably the Institute of Musical Art and Ithaca College.
 In 1957, he was called before the House Un-American Activities Committee, which was investigating communism in the musical world.
 In 1958, Leonard Bernstein honored him by conducting his Music for Orchestra with the New York Philharmonic Orchestra.
 He died in New York in 1961 when he tripped over the leashes of two fighting dogs, resulting in a fall and a head injury from which he did not recover despite treatment.
 Bernstein said of him in his eulogy, "All who knew Wally loved him."

-His students included Robert Ashley, Louise Spizizen, Alan Stout and Merton Brown.
+His students included Robert Ashley, Louise Spizizen, Alan Stout, Merton Brown and David Behrman.